project-sunbird/project-sunbird.github.io/pages/apis/index.md

 ### Overview

-All APIs have the following characteristics:
+The Sunbird API resources have the following characteristics:

 - REST based (JSON over HTTPS)
 - Stateless
 - Versioned
-- Tested purely via automation

-All APIs have the following URL structure: https://{host:port}/{module}/{version}/{api_name}
+All the API endpoints follow the common URL structure: https://{host:port}/{module}/{version}/{api_name}

 The Sunbird API resources are organized by resource types.
-Each resource type has one or more data representations and asssociated methods.

-Based on the usage of each API resource, the Sunbird API(s) are categorized as:
+Each resource type has one or more data representations and asssociated methods.Based on the usage, the Sunbird API(s) are categorized as:

 <div class="row row-eq-height">
     <div class="col-sm-4">